Why You Should Consider Breast Thermography

 Don’t Neglect Your Breast Health!

 If you’ve been understandably hesitant about getting regular mammograms, we urge you to schedule a 15-minute Thermography test with Piedmont Physical Medicine and Rehabilitation, PA.
 Thermography is a safe, painless and radiation-free way to receive a comprehensive assessment of breast health.
-If you are interested in breast thermography and would like a consultation on how it may fit into your condition as a breast risk health assessment then please feel free to call our friendly staff today to schedule an appointment: (864) 235-1834.
+If you are interested in breast thermography and would like a consultation on how it may fit into your condition as a breast thermal findings assessment then please feel free to call our friendly staff today to schedule an appointment: (864) 235-1834.